incubyte/incubyte.github.io/content/blog/earning-confidence-through-craft.md

 - **Fragmented design systems** and overlapping UI libraries
 - **Technical inconsistencies** in component usage and CSS architecture
 - An **unreliable mobile web experience** and poor accessibility scores
-- Tools and frameworks (like code generators and dependency systems) that had drifted into obsolescence
+- Tools and frameworks (like code generators and dependency systems) that had drifted into **obsolescence**

 **User Pain Points**

-End users encountered some inconsistencies in the interface---particularly on mobile---while internal teams navigated varied component usage, limited formatting standards, and opportunities to streamline development workflows.
+End users encountered inconsistencies in the interface---particularly on mobile---while internal teams navigated varied component usage, limited formatting standards, and inefficient development workflows.

 **Previous Workarounds**